swcarpentry/board/proposals/instructor-training-selection.md

 We already made reservations for that room in advance.

-We are planing to organize two workshops at the begin of 2016.
+We are planing to organize two workshops at the beginning of 2016.
 One will be Python based and will have A1, A2, A4 and INSTRUCTOR_NAME
 as instructors.
 The other one will be R based and will have A3, A5, A6 and INSTRUCTOR_NAME